 Low: The unmitigated risk is moderate for leishmaniasis - cutaneous (acute), Crimean-Congo hemorrhagic fever, and sandfly fever; Low for, sindbis, rickettsioses-tickborne, typhus-fleaborne, and West Nile fever.
-No hazard from malaria (2008 - 2011).
+Low (2003 - 2008) to No hazard (2008 - 2009) from malaria.
 Risk is reduced to Low by proper wear of the uniform and application of repellent to exposed skin.
 Confidence in the risk estimate is high.